-The preschool floater will report directly to the assigned campus each day.
-The person selected for this position will also be responsible to serve as a floater and assist the classroom teachers in the general supervision and management of a classroom of children, or provide assistance to the principal as needed.
+The Preschool Floater Teacher will report directly to the assigned campus each day.
+The person selected for this position will also be responsible to serve as a floater and assist the classroom teachers in the general supervision and management of a classroom of children, or provide assistance to the director as needed.
 Any time a vacancy in the classroom occurs, the floater position may be required to fill these job duties.
-This person must be a fully qualified preschool teacher and must meet all of Merryhill's qualifications for preschool teacher.
-The floater teacher will work under direct supervision of the principal.
+This person must be a fully qualified preschool teacher and must meet all of Stratford's qualifications for preschool teacher.
+Duties & Responsibilities:

 - Assist in the classroom and/or office as needed.

-- Special duties as assigned by the supervising principal.
+- Special duties as assigned by the supervising director.

 - If a teaching position becomes available during the school year, the floater teacher is the first teacher assigned to the classroom.